Written by

 These meetings usually involve a manager at least two levels above the employees, hence the term "skip level."
 They allow employees to express their concerns, share feedback, and ask questions to senior management.
 Skip-level meetings are not intended to replace regular meetings between employees and their direct supervisors but rather to supplement them.

-Kim Scott, author of Just Work and Radical Candor, says in a recent article:
+Kim Scott, author of Just Work and Radical Candor, advocates for skip-level meetings, stating:

 While skip-level meetings can be an effective tool for promoting employee engagement and communication, HR professionals should also be aware of the potential limitations and challenges associated with this approach.